OlenaBugaiova/culinary-project/README.md

 # Culinary Project
-Some of my project ideas in the culinary field

 ### Recipe Manager "Taste it"
 <b>Description</b> A recipe manager with additional functionality: menu planner, culinary event organizer, ingredients list generator for shoping, filter lists for diet & other purposes.
 It's organized as a social network with private/public accounts</br>